decentraland/documentation/content/creator/sdk7/3d-essentials/3d-model-animations.md

 ---
 date: 2018-02-13
-title: Handle animations
+title: Animations
-description: How to move and animate entities in your scene
+description: How to animate 3D models in your scene
 categories:
   - development-guide
 type: Document